dilshankarunarathne/c-sharp-notes/README.md

 Here, both array1 and array2 reference (or point) the same array object in memory.
 So, after the third line, the first element of both array1 and array2 will be 0.

+Remember: arrays and strings are classes, so they are reference types.
+Any custom classes you define will also be a value type.